shaliulab/idoc_docs/docs/usage.md

 * Verify camera and IR light functionality
     * Activate the IR light via the switch on the relay control box
-    * Use the Basler camera software on your PC to connect to the camera and activate a live feed.
+    * Use the Pylon camera software on your PC to connect to the camera and activate a live feed.
 You should see a grayscale image with all the IDOC ROIs and the 3 tracking dots clearly illuminated.
 Make sure there is no image tearing or any artefacts.
         * If image tearing/artefacts show up, you will need to plug-and-unplug the camera from the PC.
 Pay special attention to how stable the USB connection is (connector not wobbling in socket).

 * Verify proper functionality of air/odour delivery system